epfl-ada/ada-2022-project-m10kka10akka/README.md

 **Step 5**: HTML analysis (Readability)

-Analyse the top highest-frequency path pattern we find in step 3 with the HTML dataset.
+Analyse the top highest-frequency path pairs we find in step 3 with the HTML dataset.
 <ol>
-<li> Sample sentences that contain the specific path link in the most common path pattern.
-Construct new dataset with those sentences selected.
+<li> Find the readability of the sentences which contain the highest-frequency path pairs we discuss above
+<li> Continue to research on the readability of all links in the dataset.
+Find all links appeared in the HTML page and count on the clicking numbers of those links.
 <li> Apply readability analysis method to find whether people's tendency of clicking is related to the readability of those sentences. <br>
 The metrics used to measure the readability including Flesch reading-ease, Flesch-Kincaid Grade Level, Dale Chall Readability, Automated Readability Index, Coleman Liau Index and Gunning Fog.
-<li> Analyse the results from those evaluation metrics.
+<li> Analyse the results from those evaluation results.
 </ol>

 **Step 6**: HTML analysis (Position)
 Analyse the top highest-frequency path pattern we find in step 3 with the HTML dataset.
 <ol>
-<li> Cluster the links appeared in each article HTML page
+<li> Calculate the position of each link appeared in all articles
-<li> Analyse those clusters with the most common path pattern
+<li> Analyse those position with the clicking numbers of the link
 </ol>